topicquests/sensecraftdocs/sensecraftusermanual/content/pages/jonathan/wicked problem.md

 contentclass: content-issue
 slug:

-Problems and questions that are complex, ill-defined and have enormous impact are known as Wicked (which denotes resistance to resolution, rather than evil).
-They are difficult or impossible to solve because of incomplete, contradictory, and changing requirements that are often difficult to recognize.
-They cannot be fixed, where there is no single solution to the problem or no determinable stopping point.
-Moreover, because of complex interdependencies, the effort to solve one aspect of a wicked problem may reveal or create other problems.
+Problems and questions that are complex, ill-defined and have enormous impact are known as **Wicked** (which denotes resistance to resolution, rather than evil).
+They are difficult or impossible to solve because of incomplete, contradictory, and changing requirements that are often difficult to recognize or because a stopping point cannot be adequately specified.
+Moreover, because of complex interdependencies, the effort to solve one aspect of a **Wicked** problem may reveal or create other problems.

 [[Quest]]s are [[SenseCraft]]'s way of pursuing them.